Upper South Island upgrade project

 This will provide further details about the project and an opportunity for industry and stakeholders to input into our thinking.
 This contribution is essential to help us refine our thinking and progress to a short-list consultation.

-View the consultation documents and submissions
+View the long-list consultation documents and submissions

 What happens next?